How Much Money Can An Independent Professional Senior Care Entrepreneur Make?

 "Remember, I didn't work on those days?"
 I said.

 He smiled for a long time before changing it to the correct amount.

 NOTE: Sometimes a senior or disabled client will pay you more and not say anything about it on purpose to test your honesty.
 Always confirm payment!

 (He was definitely testing me- Formerly a sharp business owner, he knew business and finances like the back of his hand!)

 On certain occasions, I have let my Clients take the lead in deciding my pay.
 One example is when I transported a Patient and her husband, their cat,....
 AND their dog to and from the airport!
 (It was fun!)

-They gave me $200.00 on the spot and I only assisted them for a total of 4 hours including pick up 2 weeks later.
-I drove their car back home and was instructed to hand over the keys to their trusted neighbor.
+They gave me $200.00 on the spot, and I only assisted them for a total of 4 hours including pick up 2 weeks later.
+I drove the car back to their home, and was instructed to hand over the keys to their trusted neighbor.
 That was it! $50.00/hour.